AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 #### It's Inconsistent

 That sounds like a fairly easy task for anyone who's ever had to pick up a new language or tool, but Tailwind is inconsistent with some of its naming conventions.
 For example, with Flexbox, Tailwind's `justify-*` classes correspond to `justify-content` in CSS.
 Naturally, one would think that `align-*` classes would correspond to `align-items`.
-But, confusingly, they correspond to a little-used `align-content` property.
+But they actually correspond to a little-used `align-content` property.
 This gets confusing because CSS also happens to have properties named `justify-items` and `align-content`.
 This means that, at a glance, you can't actually tell what any of these shorthand class names map to:

 - `items-*`: align or justify?
 - `content-*`: align or justify?